ashwin-elangovan/guardian-angel/README.md

 # Guardian-Angel
+Guardian Angel is an innovative multifaceted Android application integrated with MATLAB which is designed for the following
+1) To control autonomous vehicles by taking into all the relative factors
-Guardian Angel is an innovative Android application designed to enhance the well-being and safety of users by monitoring and providing personalized suggestions for various aspects of their daily lives.
-This multifaceted app leverages real-time data, including vital signs, location, weather conditions, and reproductive health, to deliver timely and tailored recommendations.
+2) To enhance the well-being and safety of users by monitoring and providing personalized suggestions for various aspects of their daily lives.
+3) To real-time data, including vital signs, location, and weather conditions to deliver timely and tailored recommendations.

+## Autonomous vehicle braking system

+### Context-Aware Adaptation
+The project focuses on developing a context-aware adaptation strategy for the autonomous braking system of Level 3 autonomous cars.
+This involves designing a controller that adjusts braking pressure based on various factors such as vehicle speed, distance between cars, and environmental conditions, while ensuring safety limits are not exceeded.
+The system incorporates a feedback loop controller and accounts for human intervention in case of potential collisions.
+Additionally, it considers human factors such as reaction time and workload based on driving context.
+The project is divided into three tasks: designing the advisory control for an average user, modifying it for a specific user, and finally, refining it based on data collected during deployment to personalize it for specific user profiles.
+This iterative approach mirrors standard context-aware application development workflows in the automotive industry.

+### Location-based Perception and Action in Guardian Angel for Autonomous Driving

+#### Phase 1:
+In this phase, Google services are integrated into the existing autonomous driving application to monitor real-time traffic conditions along the route.
+A new activity in the app allows users to input their starting and destination addresses, which then retrieves the route information using the Google Maps API.
+Traffic congestion data is obtained along the path and analyzed using a clustering algorithm to categorize road conditions into normal or poor, determining the cognitive workload accordingly.

+#### Phase 2:
+Phase 2 involves designing a fuzzy logic-based advisory control system for autonomous braking in a Vehicular Ad Hoc Network (VANET).
+Car B's autonomous braking system must react to the deceleration of Car A, which is unknown.
+The advisory control system estimates Car A's braking force, the distance between the vehicles, and the road condition obtained from Task 1 to determine Car B's deceleration.
+A switching rule determines whether Car B should switch to human control based on the calculated deceleration.

-# Health Monitoring System
+## Health Monitoring System

 The Guardian Angel Health Monitoring System is a comprehensive feature designed to continuously monitor vital signs, including heart rate, respiratory rate, and step count.
 This system provides valuable insights into the user's overall well-being, promptly detecting irregularities or concerning trends.
 In critical situations, the app prompts the user to seek medical attention and has the capability to notify emergency contacts.